23f2005664/js-calculator-9e544265/README.md

 # js-calculator

-Round: 1
+Round: 2

 Brief:
-Create a fully functional calculator.
+Update the calculator to include a 'Clear' (C) button that resets the current calculation.